ajsmith607/thisismitime/content/mikei/index.md

 While Standard Mitime will fit many people, it is expected that people will configure their mitimezone to their unique needs.
 Mitimezones allow for cross-compatible variations over time, so experimentation is less expensive.

-Because mitime counts down, the mitimezone mirrors the first unit of mitime in a day.
-The last unit of mitime before 0.0.0 is 1.1.1 for all mitimezones.
+Because mitime counts down, the mitimezone mirrors the first unit of mitime in a day, and the last unit of mitime before 0.0.0 is 1.1.1 for all mitimezones.

 Because mitime is compatible with standard time, standard time is always available as a fallback time specifier alongside mitime when higher precision is needed.